emmaggie/nd4j/scalaroperations.md

     [2.0 ,4.0]
     ]

-A matrix with two rows and two columns, which orders its elements by column and which we'll call matrix A.
+A matrix with two rows and two columns, which orders its elements by column and which we'll call matrix nd.

 A matrix that ordered its elements by row would look like this: